JensJoschi/memetics/gp_draft.md

 This part of the proposal requires significant further investment, as I do not know enough about sociological models to see where sociological and evolutionary theories may clash.

-[These benefits do not require genetic engineering; one could, for example, offer a reward based on concentrations of a metabolite after n generations]
+[2] These benefits do not require genetic engineering; one could, for example, offer a reward based on concentrations of a metabolite after n generations

 **Application: gifted education in university settings**
 See also repository "intelligence".